pkrafft/authenticity/README.md

   * Graham, T., & Carlon, D. (2026).
 On the Internet no-one knows you’re not a bot:‘Botting’on Reddit as participatory culture.
 New Media & Society, 14614448251409210
 * 2026 June 30
   * Special Secret Draft manuscript by Peaks
+* 2026 August 17
+  * Marshall Berman (1972) The Politics of Authenticity: Radical Individualism and the Emergence of Modern Society
+  * Charles Taylor (1991) The Ethics of Authenticity

 ## What else is on our reading list?